Britney Spears' conservatorship ends - KESQ

 CNN has not been able to independently confirm these allegations.
 An attorney for Spears’ father has denied this.

-Following his suspension, an attorney for Jamie Spears called the decision to remove him “a loss for Britney.”
-He was until recently seeking a $2 million payout from his daughter’s estate to cover his legal and management fees, but in an updated court filing said that he would walk away without compensation.

 Spears has said she plans to take some time to enjoy her life before sharing her future professional plans.
-She is engaged to marry her longtime partner Sam Asghari, and said in a recent Instagram post that she feels she has “a lot of healing to do.”
+She is engaged to marry her longtime partner Sam Asghari, and said in a recent social media post that she feels she has “a lot of healing to do.”

 The-CNN-Wire